Home About Us Zambia Our Ministry GlobalU Zambia Pics Resources

 Mbowe Yauma

 In addition, there are numerous speakers of Afrikaans, Gujarati, Fanagalo, and English.
-English is the official language of the nation, though six Bantu languages are also used for official purposes, such as radio and television broadcasts.
-These are: Bemba, Kaonde, Lozi, Lunda, Luvale, Nyanja, and Tonga.
+The official languages of the nation are English and six Bantu languages.
+English is the language of education, government, and commerce.
+The six Bantu languages are used for various official purposes, such as radio and television broadcasts.
+These six are: Bemba, Kaonde, Lozi, Lunda, Luvale, Nyanja, and Tonga.

 Information on some of these peoples will be placed here later.
 For now, you might want to see John's doctoral project on the “Resources” tab.
 It contains information on leadership development among the Goba, Bemba, Ngoni, and Luapula peoples.